 How Often Do Fatal Accidents Occur at Work?

-Pennsylvania’s Workers’ Compensation Office of Adjudication processed 36,857 petitions in 2021, according to an annual report.
+According to an annual report, Pennsylvania’s Workers’ Compensation Office of Adjudication processed 36,857 petitions in 2021.
 Total reports for workplace injuries and illnesses, however, totaled more than 154,000 during that year.

 Some of the most common accidents that lead to workers’ compensation claims include: